TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/sqlvm-upgradeordowngradesqlserver.md

 * **How do I change to a different edition of the SQL Server in an Azure VM?**

 	1. Customers can change their edition of SQL Server by using setup media that contains their desired edition of SQL Server as listed in the self-help below.
 See [Change edition of a SQL Server VM](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-change-edition) for steps to upgrade or downgrade edition.
 While downgrading edition you must ensure you are not using any feature that is available only on the higher edition.
-	2. Once the edition has been changed, remember to use the Azure portal to modify the edition property of the SQL VM to accurately reflect billing for the VM.
+	2. Once the edition has been changed, remember to use the Azure portal to modify the edition property of the SQL VM to accurately reflect billing for the VM

 * **How do I upgrade the version of SQL server in an Azure VM?**

 	1. Customers can upgrade their version of SQL Server by using setup media that contains their desired version of SQL Server as listed in the self-help below.
 See [Upgrade SQL Server Using the Installation Wizard](https://docs.microsoft.com/sql/database-engine/install-windows/upgrade-sql-server-using-the-installation-wizard-setup) for steps to upgrade the version.
-	2. Note that if the upgraded edition is different from the previous setting, you will need to [change edition of the SQL Server VM in Azure Portal](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-change-edition) to accurately billing for the SQL VM.
+	2. Note that if the upgraded edition is different from the previous setting, you will need to [change edition of the SQL Server VM in Azure Portal](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-change-edition) to accurately billing for the SQL VM

 * **Can I remove SQL Server completely from a SQL VM?**